tunjan/mle-homework/README.md

 # Machine Learning Exercise

 This repository contains an attempt of a well-organized machine learning (MLE) project, focusing on achieving compatibility with different machine environments.
-By utilizing Docker containers, the project is able to run on any operating systems and CPU architectures.

 ## Overview of Functionality